Chinese aircraft carrier Liaoning: Modernization and refurbishment

-701st Institute was tasked to redesign Varyag with Zhu Yingfu (朱英富) and Wu Xiaoguang (吴晓光) were assigned respectively as the general designer and deputy general designer.
+The 701st Institute was tasked to redesign Varyag; Zhu Yingfu (朱英富) and Wu Xiaoguang (吴晓光) were assigned as the general designer and deputy general designer, respectively.
 Wang Zhiguo (王治国) was assigned as the general system engineer, and Yang Lei (杨雷) was assigned as the general supervisor.
 The workload of converting Varyag for operational use was equivalent to building ten new destroyers.
 Varyag was moved in June 2005 to a dry dock at Dalian (38.935°N 121.6141°E).
 Her hull was sandblasted, scaffolding erected, and the ship's island was painted in a red marine primer to treat metal corrosion.

-Observers have noted the installation of Type 348 active electronically scanned array (AESA) radar (four arrays) and Sea Eagle radar.
+The ship is equipped with Type 346 S band active electronically scanned array (AESA) radar system as its primary air search radar.

 The air defence system consists of the Type 1130 CIWS and the HQ-10 missile system.
 The anti-ship missile tubes would not be used, freeing up internal space for hangar or storage use.
 Russia has explored similar modifications to her sister ship Admiral Kuznetsov.

+In 2011 an analyst of DigitalGlobe (later: Maxar) spotted Liaoning as an aircraft carrier.

 On 8 June 2011, General Chen Bingde made the first public acknowledgement of the ship's refit.
 On 27 July 2011, the Chinese Defence Ministry announced it was refitting the vessel for "scientific research, experiment and training".

 In 2018, Asia Times reported that Sun Bo, a general manager of China Shipbuilding Industry Corporation, had allegedly passed on technical details of Liaoning to the Central Intelligence Agency.
 Sun was a general manager at the Dalian shipyard where the ship's refurbishment was done.